 No matter what Certificate Authority (CA) you choose, the first requirement will be Identity Verification.

 During this step the CA verifies the personal identity of the applicant, which can be proven by submitting a notarized ID form.
 The ID form is sent via email by CA and it can even be downloaded at the time of the initial application.

 Apart from the ID form, you also have to provide additional documents, though the requirements differ from one Certificate Authority to another.

-If you choose to go with Thawte or Symantec, you will have to send one, possibly two forms of ID.
-Ideally, if you have a valid passport which contains your full name and your photograph, you can get away with just sending a copy of that.
+If you choose to go with DigiCert, Thawte or Symantec, you will have to send one, possibly two forms of ID.
+Ideally, if you have a valid passport that contains your full name and your photograph, you can get away with just sending a copy of that.